Stofbrew/endoflife/letting-people-know/index.md

 </p>
 </section>

-You can apply for a death certificate either:
+You can submit your application for a death certificate:
 <ul>
   <li> <a href ="https://onlineforms.bdm.nsw.gov.au/application/death_details">online with Births, Deaths, and Marriages </a> </li>
   <li> in person at a Births, Deaths and Marriages office <a href="https://www.bdm.nsw.gov.au/Pages/contact-us/registry-office-locations.aspx"> Find Births, Deaths and Marriages </a></li>
   <li> in person at ServiceNSW <a href="https://www.service.nsw.gov.au/service-centre"> Find a ServiceNSW centre </a></li>
 </ul>

+If you're applying in person, you will need:
+- a completed <a href ="https://www.bdm.nsw.gov.au/Documents/apply-for-death-certificate.pdf"> Death Certificate Application Form [PDF - 00MB] </a>
+- your identity documents

-If you're applying in person, you will need to take a completed Death Certificate Application Form. <a href ="https://www.bdm.nsw.gov.au/Documents/apply-for-death-certificate.pdf"> Download the application form [PDF - size] </a>
+If you're applying by post, you will need:
+- a completed <a href ="https://www.bdm.nsw.gov.au/Documents/apply-for-death-certificate.pdf"> Death Certificate Application Form [PDF - 00MB] </a>
+- <a href="#"> verified copies </a> of your identity documents

+Postal Address:
+Registry of Births, Deaths & Marriages
+GPO Box 30
+Sydney NSW 2001

 <h2>Tags:</h2>
 <ul class="au-tags">